- Gregg Troy

 At the 2011 SEC Swimming and Diving Championships, Troy coached 19 Gators to 56 All-SEC honors, including 13 SEC Championships, more than any other school in the conference.
 As a result of Troy’s guidance, UF took home the Male Swimmer of the Year Award and both Male and Freshman Swimmer of the Year Awards.

-2010 was one for the record books as the Florida women brought in the school’s first National Championship in 28 years, led by five school records and national championship performances in the 200-yard free relay and 100-yard back by senior Gemma Spofforth.
+2010 was one for the record books, as the Florida women brought home the school’s first National Championship in 28 years, led by five school records and national championship performances in the 200-yard free relay and 100-yard back by senior Gemma Spofforth.
 Like the Gators did on March 18-20, 1982, the 2010 squad pulled out a close victory over second-place finisher Stanford.
-Florida scored 382 points, edging out the Cardinal (279.5) in the second-closest NCAA competition ever.
-A total of 12 All-Americans tallied 36 All-America performances on the Purdue campus at the Boilermaker Aquatic center where the Lady Gators made UF history.
+Florida scored 382 points, edging out the Cardinal (379.5) in the second-closest NCAA competition ever.
+A total of 12 All-Americans tallied 36 All-America performances on the Purdue campus at the Boilermaker Aquatic center.

 Troy’s success is thriving at Florida, but it’s no different than the mark he made his first season.
 Troy came to Florida in 1998 as the women's head coach and promptly led the Gators to an eighth-place finish at the NCAA Championships – an improvement of seven spots from the previous season.
 A year later, he became the third coach in UF history to take the reins of both teams when he was named the head coach of the men's squad.